roman808080/CopyFile/docs/deployment_with_conan.md

 Install virtual package
 ------------

+It is better to install a separate python interpreter to separate dependencies and reduce conflicts between different versions of Conan and Python.
+It easily can be done by using virtualenv.

-To install [virtualenv](https://pythonbasics.org/virtualenv/) in python3 you need to input the next command:
+Firtly, to install [virtualenv](https://pythonbasics.org/virtualenv/) in python3 you need to input the next command:
 ~~~bash
 pip install virtualenv
 ~~~